ryanbates1990/dnd/Plot Points/Session9.md

 `Interaction with Amidor and Gleam`

 `Casino - Develop side quest (or additional motivation)` The Casino has dim lighting and it flickers on an off but is overall well furnished and probably floating at about half capacity.
 Italian Pixies are fluttering about and recognize Rael and Mikey.

+If The players press questions about Endelyn they are questioned:
+- Why do are you concerned about her?
+- She is theatrical, always anxious about the future
+- and told to go speak to Giovanni, he might have more information.
+- If heard questioning about Endelyn, several Italian Pixies (**Vinnie** and **Paulie**) are fluttering about escort them to Giovanni.

+If they never ask about Endelyn, Vinnie and Paulie recognize Rael and Mikey and start a conversation.

-They say they would pay a hefty price for Endelyns secret on how to greater harness the energy from the skies.
+**Giovonni** The owner is in his office.
+Can't impart much knowledge on Endelyn herself, but knows she has a secret on how to greater harness the energy from the skies.
 She has quite an impressive theater that she runs and we want in on that abilty.

-have a rival gambler or a shady individual that may be causing a ruckus.
-Come up with a couple cool character ideas.
-Need something to be happening here.
+He offers 4000 gold for her secret.

-- A guy that every once in a while when the electricity dims, he wins a big prize at a slot machine.
-If the players catch him they are thanked mightily and can ask a favor (can be denied) otherwise they are given 200 gold, as long as they spend some time gambling it.
+**A Scrawny, swashbuckling dressed Goblin named Wyatt** every once in a while when the electricity dims, he wins a big prize at a slot machine.
+If the players investigate and **Insight check DC 17** can tell he is cheating.
+An **Investigation check DC 15** Reveals that when the lights dim he pulls the lever twice in quick succession and wins a jackpot.
+If brought to Giovanni, they are thanked mightily and can ask a favor (can be denied) otherwise they are given 200 gold, as long as they spend some time gambling it.

-- A pickpocket
+**Throughout the casino there are**
-- Elves doing lines of some substance in the back (insinuating this is some potent shit).
+- Elves doing lines of some substance in the back (**Intelligence check of 10 you can conclude this must be some powerful stuff**).
-- multitude of races.
+- multitude of races (elves, goblins, dejected looking fairies).
-- people simply being routy at the bar
-- people know something about Endelyn here (more than just theater and electricity. look this up).
-- If they go out back, people wheeling in crates to a small garage like door and lock it up behind them.
+- A cyclops named **Rodney, nicknamed Big Rod** that keeps eyeballing Rex from across the room.

+**Through the Back Door**
+Loading Dock, you can see Crates and Crates being loaded onto a dock.
+Most of them are casino needs (slot machines, drinks, kegs, chips, etc.).
+An **investigation check of DC 12** reveals a mass amount of children's toys.

+These Childrens toys are being filled with drugs made from modified pixie dust.
+The toys are traded from skabatha.
+The drugs are taken to the material world and sold.
+The operation is being run by the Fairy Godfather.

+**They can make a deal to** take a crate of drugs to an elf named Sliske who operates as an apothecary near Motherhorn).
+Sliske will pay handsomly.
+If players accept they are offered 300 gold pieces.
+If they don't deliver the goods they will be hunted.

 # Casino Games
 - Roulette (D20 odds or evens or specific number for 18 times payout)